keoner/GDSC-Gmaps-Workshop/README.md

 ### Step 4: Claim Your Free Credits Using a Coupon
 If you are doing the workshop with GDSC you will claim the **coupon code** for free credits, follow these steps to redeem it:

-1. Go to the [Google Cloud Credits Redemption Page]([https://cloud.google.com/free](https://cloud.google.com/billing/docs/how-to/edu-grants#redeem) page.
+1. Go to the Google Cloud Credits Redemption Page, this will be sent in the discord server.
 2. Enter your First Name & Last Name.
 3. **Enter the coupon code we give you during the workshop**.
-   - Note: This coupon will only work if you use it on the Google Account you specified when you signed up for the event.
+   - Note: This coupon will only work if you use it on the Google Account you specified when you RSVP'd for the event on GDG website.
 4. Your credits have now been successfully claimed.
 You may continue with the next step

    **Note**: You **do not need a billing account** if you're only using the free credits from the coupon.